“On the Summer Solstice …Whatever is dreamed on this night, will come to pass.”

 —William Shakespeare, A Midsummernight’s Dream

-Shakespeare certainly waxed poetic about the charms of the summer solstice, which arrives each year on June 21.
-(Depending on where you are on the planet, you may experience the solstice on June 22.)
+Shakespeare certainly waxed poetic about the charms of the summer solstice, which arrives each year between June 20 and 22.
 This day is special because it has the most hours of daylight—it’s the year’s longest day.
+In 2016, the solstice falls on Monday, June 20, and coincides with the full moon for the first time in 70 years.

 The word solstice, which comes from the Latin words sol (sun) and sistere (to stand still), reflects what our ancestors learned about the sun and how it travels across the sky on the longest day of the year.
 Historically, the summer solstice was used to establish noon and to mark the middle of the year.
 When people watched the movement of the sun across the sky, they were seeking knowledge about time that could help them predict when to plant and harvest or when the floods might come.